halevibarak/1242128273wangpeng.github.io/index.md

 ## Welcome to Barak

-You can use the [create-statement](https://developers.google.com/digital-asset-links/v1/create-statement) i can choose to be happy
+You can use the [create-statement](https://developers.google.com/digital-asset-links/v1/create-statement)

+We can choose to be happy

 In god we trust